Ratio Model Guide

 If the ratio increases to 2.1, Stock A is temporarily "expensive" relative to Stock B.

 The core assumption of pairs trading is mean reversion.
-We calculate the average ratio over a specific lookback period (e.g., 60 days) to establish the "equilibrium" or normal relationship between the stocks.
+We calculate the mean ratio over a specific lookback period (e.g., 60 days) to establish the "equilibrium" or normal relationship between the stocks.

 💡 Key Insight:

-The rolling average is our dynamic central tendency.
-We trade when the current price deviates significantly from this historical average.
+The rolling mean is our dynamic central tendency, computed over the most recent N periods.
+We trade when the current ratio deviates significantly from this historical mean.

 3Understanding Z-Scores